 Anyway, they weren’t kidding.
-‘Medusa’ is a dark and lumbering affair from the opening bars of ‘Fearless Sky’.
+‘Medusa’ is a dark and lumbering affair straight from the opening bars of ‘Fearless Sky’.

 There’s a passing moment in the aforementioned title track of upbeat splendour but Nick spends the majority of this album in a harsh throaty growl.
 A bit like Kirk from Crowbar, but a bit less constipated sounding.
 Certainly a mile away from the melodic gothic doom pipes that we know him for.

-Occasionally, the odd clean vocal comes in, such as in ‘The Longest Winter’ where the vocal chords are warmed up like a short snap of sunshine on a foul day.
+Occasionally, the odd clean vocal comes in, such as in ‘The Longest Winter’ where the vocal chords are warmed up like a short snap of sunshine on a foul grey day.